nicole-gathany/codewars-solutions/README.md

 true if developers from all of the following age groups have signed up: teens, twenties, thirties, forties, fifties, sixties, seventies, eighties, nineties, centenarian (at least 100 years young). false otherwise.

+# hotter than the sun

+Your job is simple, if (x) squared is more than 1000, return 'It's hotter than the sun!!', else, return 'Help yourself to a honeycomb Yorkie for the glovebox.'.

+X will be a valid integer number.
+X will be either a number or a string.
+Both are valid.

+This is a 8 kyu.
+Honestly too easy.
+I should at least do 7kyu even if I'm tired.